Pay - Ingressi

 What is the wage to be paid?

 Remuneration for work is usually paid in the form of money.
-Remuneration may also consist of a combination of money and compensation in kind, or e.g. a housing benefit.
+Remuneration may also consist of a combination of money and a commodity or fringe benefit.

 There is no minimum wage law in Finland.
 Employer and employee may agree in the employment contract on how the work is to be compensated.
 However, this freedom of contract is restricted by the wage provisions in the applicable collective agreement.
 Employers may not ignore the minimum wage provisions of an applicable collective agreement even in an employment contract.